Go Big or Go Home! How to Buy an RV

 As Christopher Mahony, president of Go RVing Canada says, it’s a lifestyle that allows you to rediscover an inner spirit of adventure and freedom.
 Toss the schedule out the window.
 It’s more about taking an unexpected turn, leading to unique experiences and meaningful memories with family and friends.

-RVing can be an escape from city life for some much-needed outdoors time.
+RVing can be an escape from city life for some much-needed time outdoors.
 It’s also a cool way to hit the summer music circuit, or head out on a long family trip to the Maritimes.

 When you go RVing, you get to travel and vacation in a self-contained vehicle.
 You’re less likely to feel you are away from home.
 At the end of the day you come back to your own bed, with your sheets and pillow.